-Businesses, especially startups are often regarded as unicorns even when they are losing money.
-This may seem strange, but older businesses are not regarded as strongly as startups, and in certain cases, these existing businesses are valued well below their genuine value.
+Just because of valuation, startups often take the limelight as unicorns even when they are losing hefty amounts of money.
+This may seem strange, but older businesses are not regarded as strongly as startups, and in most cases, these existing businesses are valued well below their genuine value.

 Every day, businesses of every kind face an unpredicted plethora of threats.
-It is important to recognize that negative income or as it is referred to as "losses" can be either caused by temporary (short-term or medium-term) or some continuous long-term issues.
+It is important to recognize that losses can be either caused by temporary (short-term or medium-term) or some continuous long-term issues.

-Unicorns in India, or companies valued at at least $1 billion, are contradicting the traditional wisdom that valuations are based on future earnings.
+Unicorns in India, or companies valued at $1 billion or more, are contradicting the traditional wisdom that valuations are based on future earnings.
 As their losses mount, private investors are compensating them with progressively greater values.

 While lots of businesses continue to lose money quarter after quarter, a select handful achieves enormous success and become national brands.
 The trick, of course, is determining which of these businesses will make the transition to profitability and blue-chip position.